g1san/Agents-for-Vulnerable-Dockers-and-related-Benchmarks/benchmark_logs/GPT-4o/5th-benchmark-session/notes.md

 Web search results are **not** ok, no 'HARD' dependency was proposed (**allucination**)

 ## CVE-2022-24706
-There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE, **to test exploit**.
+There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE.
+**Exploit does NOT work**

 ## CVE-2022-46169
 Web search results are ok, wrong version of Cacti is used in the container (1.2.23 is not a vulnerable version).
 Image cannot be built